The Smart Way to Fail: How to Fail Often and Fail Fast

 3. Business coaching

-The third industry with high potential earnings is business coaching.
+The third industry with high earning potential is business coaching.
 As a business coach, you act as an advisor for other entrepreneurs, guiding them in their business journey.

 Your coaching business can have different models.
 For example, one on one or group coaching can be in-person or virtual, or you can sell masterclasses that your customers view on demand.